-The kidneys perform 3 basic functions, Eliminate via the passing of urine the waste materials of metabolism or functioning of the body.
+Each of our kidneys perform 3 basic functions, Eliminate via the passing of urine the waste materials of metabolism or functioning of the body.
 In other words, eliminate toxic substances such as urea and creatinine that the body no longer needs.

-Regulate the balance between sodium and water in the body and control the attention of many other debris such as potassium, calcium supplement, phosphorus and magnesium among others; make the a stream of pee more concentrated (has more color because it has less water) or more diluted (less color, because it has more water).
+Regulate the balance between sodium and water in the body and control the attention of many other debris such as potassium, calcium mineral, phosphorus and magnesium among others; make the a stream of pee more concentrated (has more color because it has less water) or more diluted (less color, because it has more water).
 The kidneys also remove the acidic that are formed from the decomposition of the nutrients in this way control the acidity of the body.

 Kidney Disease Define

 While before the diagnosis you may have been able to ignore the important role that nutrition plays in your overall health, after you know for certain that you have kidney disease, you can’t afford to fall off the nutritional wagon.
 Your long term survival is now at stake from obesity and a chronic disease that can cause you to have complete kidney failure if left unchecked.

 If you’re curious as to where these wastes come from then here is an explanation without getting to technical.
 Waste is generated from the food we eat.
 What we eat is made up of proteins, fats and starches.
 When we eat food, the body will digest it.
 The blood absorbs the digested food and takes it to all the cells that need it to carry out their objectives.

 Limitation of your daily intake of sodium, which may help reduce the amount of fluid you retain during the day.
 This may help reduce your blood pressure.
 Often people with chronic kidney disease have high blood pressure.
 Sometimes high blood pressure leads to chronic kidney disease ironically.

 You have two kidneys.
 They are shaped like beans with concave and convex sides and are about the size of a fist.
 They are located at the bottom of the rib cage, one to the left and one to the right of your spine.